My Experience with Saunas

 Sauna therapy thus far IS making me more tired than usual.
 I could nap each day easily but cannot due to work.
 The best I can do is take a sauna 2-3 nights a week and go to sleep when I can.

 So much to do at work and at home.
 Cannot keep up, have to accept.
 At least I am saunaing at the gym every two days.
-Last night it was me in a bikini on the floor on my back looking very flat-stomached and about ten guys sitting around.
-Not an ideal scenario.
-Two guys were talking about ct scans and colonoscopies and colon cancer and I had to chime in because I wanted to hear about what peoples’ colons looked like.
-The med student had only seen 15 colonoscopies so he couldn’t answer my question.
+Last night it was me and about ten guys sitting around.
+Two of them were talking about CT scans and colonoscopies and colon cancer and I had to chime in because I wanted to hear about what peoples' colons looked like.
+The med student had only seen 15 colonoscopies so he couldn't answer my question.

 My feet and hands are cold still which I learned could be a symptom of toxicity.
 Saunas are good for building yang, which is great because I'm yang deficient and my organs are congested and my circulation needs improving so I'm psyched for my sauna to come.

 My SAUNA came and is waiting for me at home in massive boxes RIGHT NOW and tonight I can set it up.
 I am so excited.
 What if this is a major piece of the puzzle?!
 Get rid of metals, pesticides and other chemicals, chronic hidden infections, uncongest my organs, shunt blood to my skin with increased circulation.
 It takes years though.
 There are layers and layers of toxins.
 The guy at Sunlight Saunas said that I should feel a difference in the first week.
 However Larry Wilson, who wrote Sauna Therapy, says detox reactions do occur.
 Many happened to him.
 So many that it sounded like he didn't feel good for the years he was detoxing.
 I will let you know.